Aider-AI/aider/docs/faq.md

 ## Aider isn't editing my files?

-Sometimes GPT will reply with some code changes that don't get applied to your local files.
+Sometimes the LLM will reply with some code changes that don't get applied to your local files.
 In these cases, aider might say something like "Failed to apply edit to *filename*".

-This usually happens because GPT is not specifying the edits to make in the format that aider expects.
+This usually happens because the LLM is not specifying the edits to make in the format that aider expects.
-GPT-3.5 is especially prone to disobeying the system prompt instructions in this manner, but it also happens with GPT-4.
+GPT-3.5 is especially prone to disobeying the system prompt instructions in this manner, but it also happens with stronger models.

-Aider makes every effort to get GPT to conform, and works hard to deal with replies that are "almost" correctly formatted.
+Aider makes every effort to get the LLM to conform, and works hard to deal with replies that are "almost" correctly formatted.
-If Aider detects an improperly formatted reply, it gives GPT feedback to try again.
+If Aider detects an improperly formatted reply, it gives the LLM feedback to try again.
 Also, before each release new versions of aider are [benchmarked](https://aider.chat/docs/benchmarks.html).
-This helps prevent regressions in the code editing performance of GPT that could have been inadvertantly introduced.
+This helps prevent regressions in the code editing performance of an LLM that could have been inadvertantly introduced.

-But sometimes GPT just won't cooperate.
+But sometimes the LLM just won't cooperate.
 In these cases, here are some things you might try:

-  - Try the older GPT-4 model `gpt-4-0613` not GPT-4 Turbo by running `aider --model gpt-4-0613`.
   - Use `/drop` to remove files from the chat session which aren't needed for the task at hand.
 This will reduce distractions and may help GPT produce properly formatted edits.
   - Use `/clear` to remove the conversation history, again to help GPT focus.
+  - Try the a different LLM.

 ## How can I add ALL the files to the chat?